Orkney’s History: Beyond the Guidebook Myths

 Early settlement and time

 Evidence of human activity in Orkney extends far beyond the Neolithic.
 Archaeological discoveries show movement through these islands during the Mesolithic, proving our relationship with this land is deeper than the standard textbooks claim.
-We aren't a sudden "flowering" of civilization; we are the result of a long, gritty persistence.
-Every new find—like the recent discovery on Rousay that mirrored findings much closer to my own doorstep—refines the story.
+We aren't a sudden flowering of civilization; we are the result of a long, gritty persistence.
+Every new find refines the story.
+Take the sandstone head discovered on Rousay last year; it shares an almost identical, uncanny likeness to the medieval carved head hidden away up in the window frame of St Magnus Cathedral in Kirkwall—a hidden detail you literally need a ladder to see.
 History isn't static; it’s a process of constant rethinking, which is exactly why I stay in books.

 The Neolithic world

-Five thousand years ago, Orkney was the beating heart of the British Isles.
+Five thousand years ago give or take a few centuries, Orkney was the beating heart of the British Isles.
 We were the innovators spreading architecture and ideas across the UK.
-Sites like Skara Brae, Maeshowe, and the Ring of Brodgar weren't just "ceremonial" spots for the sake of it—they were part of a connected, domestic reality.
+Sites like Skara Brae, Maeshowe, and the Ring of Brodgar weren't just ceremonial spots for the sake of it—they were part of a connected, domestic reality.
+To see how our monumental stone innovations stood a millennium ahead of the southern builders, you can read our comparison on The True Ancient Capital: Why Orkney Beats Stonehenge.
 The Orcadian people have kept this landscape in good order for millennia, and we intend to keep it that way.

 The Norse period